jhui/jhui.github.io/_posts/2017-03-01-Deep-learning-tutorial.markdown

 <img src="/assets/dl/fc_si2.png" style="border:none;width:60%">
 </div>

-The following is one of the many possible models that we generate using our program with different seeds of W.
+Below is one of the model generated.
+Because we start with random guess of $$ W $$, we end up with quite different models for each run.
 ```
 Layer 1:
       [[ 1.10727659,  0.22189273,  0.13302861,  0.2646622 ,  0.2835898 ],